Harsha662002/tab_session_suspender/README.md

 - step 3 : Enable the Developer Mode option.

-- step 4 : Once the Developer mode is enabled, the option of `Load Unpacked` is Visible.
+- step 4 : Once the Developer mode is enabled, choose the option of `Load Unpacked`.

 - step 5 : Choose/Open the entire extension folder from your local directory to add the extension to your extensions list.